The WRF Container Project implements WRF version 4.1.

 Please note that this is a preliminary study based on a limited geographical area.
 A more thorough study will include other regional stations and dates from 2017-01-01 through 2018-07-31.
 A second study is planned for run dates 2018-08-01 through 2019-05-31 (or later) which will include modifications to the WRF physics options in order to address a small bias for over-estimating ETo.
 These dates will need to be regenerated for the new options to take effect.

-We initiate our model comparison to ground weather station data with the GDC tool.
 The GDC model output has been compared to ground sensed Grow Degree units from ZiaMet, a public weather service provided by New Mexico State University.
 Nine weather stations were studied with an average sample size of 692 days.
 The R^2 values ranged from 0.96 to 0.98, with an average of 0.97 over the nine sites.
 Error percentages range from 0.2 to 13.6, with an average of 6.0 percent.
 Details can be found here.

 package which generates the